 Friday, January 15, 2016

-Living on the beach not for the faint of heart
+Living on the beach not for the faint of heart!

-Sparky - checking out the weather situation
+Sparky - checking the weather situation

+Historical!
 Who needs it?
 Or wants it?

 The good news is Alex is a long way out in the Atlantic, more of a problem to the American Eastern Seaboard than it is to our tropical paradise.

-Critters like scary iguanas and hermit crabs surround us as soon as we appear on the beach; mooching for food.
+Critters like iguanas and hermit crabs surround us as soon as we appear on the beach; mooching for food.

 Then there are the beach dogs and feral cats who move in at any opportunity.
 Yeah, they like food too, but want love and attention more.

-That damn sand is everywhere!
+That damn sand!

-When we took the tree down this year the branches, lights and decorations were wet with salt and condensed humidity.
+When we took the tree down this year, the branches, lights, and decorations were wet with salt and condensed humidity.

 Everything had to be washed and dried before storing for the next Christmas season.